mikedelr/HumanActivityWorkbench/README.md

 Since the features from the accelerometer and gyroscope are also processed with FIR filters, these signals are both delayed by 50 samples.
 As a result, we only need to go back to the 110th sample (i.e., 160-50).

+This is implemented in **_`FeatureBuffer.java`_**

 ## 5 - Classification or entry point for a Supervised Learning Algorithm

-At this point the aligned feature vector can be used by a classifier built using a machine learning algorithm to recognise human activities.
+At this point the aligned feature vector can be used by a classifier built using a machine learning algorithm (implemented in **_`ClassifierBasic.java`_**) to recognise human activities.
 Alternatively the feature vectors (along with the training labels) can be used by a machine learning algorithm to build a new classifier